realworldocaml/book/book/lists-and-patterns/README.md

 - : string = "| Hello      | World           |"
 ```

-Now we can bring this all together in a single function that renders the
+Finally, we can bring this all together to build the `render_table`
-table:
+function we wanted at the start!

 ```ocaml env=main
 # let render_table header rows =